jbostrus/Vercheck_Patcher/README.md

 Requires Visual Studio 2019 (Community Edition is fine)

 1) Download the clean f4se source from [f4se's website](http://f4se.silverlock.org/)
 2) Extract or clone this repository into the f4se folder of the source.
 You can safely leave or delete f4se_loader, f4se_steam_loader, f4se_loader_common, and the f4se64 solution.
-You may also leave them if you wish.
 3) Load and build the solution :)

 ## Pre-Built Binaries